EHER/my-ansible/README.md

 # my-ansible
-My Servers' configurations using Ansible
+Orchestration of my servers using Ansible.

 # Installation
 Clone the repository